LaithAbuhannun/businesscardreader/README.md

 2. `index.html` / `upload.html`

-   * User uploads a photo containing one or more business cards.
+   * User uploads a photo with one or more cards.
-   * Frontend calls `/predict` with that image.
+   * Frontend calls `/predict`.
-   * Backend responds with bounding boxes and a preview.
+   * Backend responds with bounding boxes and a preview image.

 3. `image.html`

-   * Shows the preview with boxes drawn around each detected card.
+   * Shows that preview with drawn boxes so user can confirm detection.
-   * User confirms.

 4. `tab.html`

    * Calls `/extract` and displays all the parsed contact info.
-   * User can edit fields (via `/update_card`) or delete a card (via `/remove_card`).
+   * User can edit fields (`/update_card`) or delete bad cards (`/remove_card`).

 5. `results.html`

-   * After user presses save, `/save_final` writes those contacts to `final_database.json`.
+   * After the user presses save, `/save_final` writes those contacts to `final_database.json`.
    * The saved list is shown here, acting like a mini contact book.

 6. `edit.html`

-   * Page for focused editing of a single contact’s details (useful if you want a clean form view instead of inline edit).
+   * Focused edit screen for one contact's details.

 7. `style.css`

-   * Shared styling so the UI looks consistent.
+   * Shared styling.

 8. `bcrlogo.png`

-   * Logo / branding for the app header.
+   * Branding / logo.

 ---

 ## 🧪 Model training (model/)

 The `model/` directory contains `yolo-final.ipynb`.
-That notebook documents:
+That notebook shows:

 * how the YOLO model was trained,
-* what the dataset looks like (images of business cards from different angles / lighting),
-* what augmentations you used (rotations, brightness/contrast changes, flips, etc.),
+* what data/augmentations were used (angles, lighting, rotations, brightness/contrast),
-* evaluation / accuracy,
+* evaluation/accuracy,
-* and how you exported `best.pt`.
+* exporting the final weights.

-The exported weights were then copied into `server/runs/best.pt`, and that’s what the Flask backend uses for live detection.
+Those final weights were copied into `server/runs/best.pt`, which is what `server.py` loads for live detection.

-This is important for credibility: it shows this is not just a hardcoded demo — you actually trained the detector.
+This proves the detector is truly trained, not just downloaded.

 ---